mik-jozef/etst/README.md

 ```

 Here, `bad` is meant to contain exactly those elements it does not
-contain, which is contradictory.
-Well-founded collections nevertheless
+contain, which is contradictory. **Well-founded collections nevertheless
 gives a natural semantics to recursive definitions that employ
-complements in arbitrary way.
+complements in an arbitrary way.**

 This is achieved while preserving the standard semantics of those
 definitions that are complement-free, or whose complements are not